EndGameStudio/www.juanorozco.com/content/blog/2018/2018-12-30-do-something-legendary.md

 ---
+author: Juan Orozco
+categories:
+- Uncategorized
+draft: true
+slug: do-something-legendary
 title: Do something legendary.
-author: "Juan Orozco"

 type: post

-draft: true
-url: /?p=25
-categories:
-  - Uncategorized
 ---

 What have you done in your life that you could call epic?
 Legendary?
 Ok, what about challenging?